-Reasons for Canceling
+Potential Reasons for Canceling your Sales Tax Registration

 As obvious it may be that your business no longer has a sales tax obligation in a state, the state that has issued the registration you want to cancel may not see it that way.
 Your company’s registration and sales tax compliance with the state is a source of revenue with the state and they want to hold onto that revenue for as long as possible.
 Despite the state’s desire to keep your company registered, that should not deter you from canceling your registration if you meet the state’s requirements.

 You Sell or Close the Business